 Each grant helps somebody find accommodation and move off the streets.
 It’s a meaningful sum that will make a real difference to their life.
 Every single penny you donate goes into the grant fund.

 You can help.
-To find out more, or to make a donation, visit the Cambridge Street Aid website.
+To find out more, visit the Cambridge Street Aid website.

 The Cambridgeshire Community Foundation administers Street Aid.